alexhartm/tonie-podcast-sync/README.md

 name = "My Tonie Name"
 episode_sorting = "by_date_newest_first"  # or "by_date_oldest_first", "random"
 maximum_length = 90  # Maximum duration in minutes
-episode_min_duration_sec = 30  # Minimum episode duration in seconds
+episode_min_duration_sec = 0  # Minimum episode duration in seconds (optional, defaults to 0)
-episode_max_duration_sec = 5400  # Maximum episode duration in seconds (optional, defaults to 5399)
-volume_adjustment = 0  # volume adjustment in dB (+/-)
-excluded_title_strings = ["vampir", "brokkoli"]  # filter out scary episodes
+episode_max_duration_sec = 5400  # Maximum total duration of epsiodes on this tonie in seconds (optional, defaults to what the tonie can store at maximum) volume_adjustment = 0  # volume adjustment in dB (+/-) excluded_title_strings = ["vampir", "brokkoli"]  # filter out scary episodes
 ```

 The `excluded_title_strings` field is optional and allows you to filter out episodes whose titles contain any of the specified strings (case-insensitive matching).

-The `episode_max_duration_sec` field is optional and defaults to 5399 seconds (90 minutes minus 1 second buffer).
+The `episode_max_duration_sec` field is optional.
 It filters out individual episodes that exceed this duration.
 Note that this is different from `maximum_length`, which controls the total duration of episodes placed on the tonie.

 To periodically fetch for new episodes, you can schedule `tonie-podcast-sync` e.g. via systemd (on a Linux OS).